jbk2/private-events/README.md

 ---
 ## ToDo list:

-- Event#show, enable table to edit and delete events
-- event#show view - enable checkbox to update on state change not submit button
+- Event#show view - enable checkbox to dynamically update on state change, not just submit action button
-- Tidy up views
+- Get more creative with UI design